 An official website of the State of Oregon »

 You are here:

-Per Oregon Revised Statutes, the card and decals need to be renewed every two calendar years.
-The cost is $60 and renewal fee is $60.
+Per Oregon Administrative Rule (OAR 250-018-0200), the card and decals need to be renewed every two calendar years.
+The cost is $20 and the renewal fee is $20.
 The card and decals are non-transferrable.

-In 2019, the Oregon Legislature passed House Bill 2352 that directed the Marine Board to create a Towed Watersports Education Program for wakeboarders and wake surfers on the Newberg Pool.
+In 2019, the Oregon Legislature passed House Bill 2352 directing the Marine Board to create a Towed Watersports Education Program for wakeboarders and wake surfers on the Newberg Pool.
 This law went into effect on January 1, 2020.

-If you would like to learn more about the Towed Watersports Education Program, please call the Oregon State Marine Board at 503-378-2635.
+If you would like to learn more about the Towed Watersports Education Program, please email Jennifer Kent at firstname.lastname@example.org.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how